brendanberg/L/README.md

 - __Pattern Matching:__
   One of the first surprising features of __L__ is that it does not have an assignment operator.
-  Instead, it uses a "match" operator to structurally map values onto their corresponding variables.
+  Instead, it uses a pattern matching "bind" operator to structurally map values onto their corresponding variables.

   ```io
   [x, y..., z] :: [16, 25, 36, 49, 64]    # x == 16, y == [25, 36, 49], and z == 64